What is Mobile-First Indexing?

 - Google's new resource for improving mobile experiences.

 - Zeo’s mobile-first index checker is a really great tool to use for a quick check to see if you are ready for mobile-first indexing.

-- Check if you are missing links on your mobile version that are on desktop.
+- Check if you are missing links on your mobile version that are on the desktop version.
 Created by Russ Jones, this is a great tool.

 Note: If this is the case, your site could have issues with mobile-first indexing.

 - Curious to see if your site is mobile-friendly?
 (Remember, as mentioned earlier, mobile-friendliness is not the same thing as mobile-first indexing.)
 Google’s Mobile-Friendly Test has the answer!

 - Google’s tool called Test My Site allows you to test your page speed for mobile.
 The difference from ‘Page Speed Insights’ is that this tool will estimate how many users you could be losing due to your mobile speed.

 - Screaming Frog’s Log Analyzer allows you to check your log files to see if you have been switched to the mobile-first index.
 If you haven’t gotten an email and you’re just antsy, try it yourself.